 - Car parts

-- Construction debris (concrete, bricks, lumber, windows, doors)
+- Construction debris (concrete, bricks, lumber, windows, doors, drywall, tile, shingles & other roofing materials)

 - Dirt, sod, mulch, rocks